 Origami Bird

-Here’s another creation to add to your Origami collection.
-This bird is different from the popular crane, but may be easier for younger crafters.
+Here’s another fun paper folding project to add to your origami collection.
+This Origami Bird is different from the popular crane, and it may be easier for younger crafters to fold with a little help from an adult.

 Supplies